AntoineSoetewey/antoinesoetewey.github.io/_pages/cv.md

 <a name="currently"></a>
 ## Currently

-I am a PhD student in statistics at Université catholique de Louvain (UCLouvain) in Belgium, at the Institute of Statistics, Biostatistics and Actuarial Sciences (<a href="https://uclouvain.be/fr/node/9330" target="_blank">ISBA</a>).
+I am a PhD student in statistics at Université catholique de Louvain (UCLouvain) in Belgium, at the Institute of Statistics, Biostatistics and Actuarial Sciences (<a href="https://uclouvain.be/fr/node/9330" target="_blank" rel="noopener">ISBA</a>).
 My research interests focus on bio-statistical procedures applied to cancer patients.
-In parallel with my doctoral thesis, I am <a href="http://www.antoinesoetewey.com/teaching/">teaching assistant</a> for several courses in statistics and probability at bachelor and master's level and I provide trainings and workshops in statistics and R programming for UCLouvain's technology platform for Support in Methodology and Statistical Computing (<a href="http://www.uclouvain.be/smcs" target="_blank">SMCS</a>).
+In parallel with my doctoral thesis, I am <a href="http://www.antoinesoetewey.com/teaching/">teaching assistant</a> for several courses in statistics and probability at bachelor and master's level and I provide trainings and workshops in statistics and R programming for UCLouvain's technology platform for Support in Methodology and Statistical Computing (<a href="http://www.uclouvain.be/smcs" target="_blank" rel="noopener">SMCS</a>).

 <a name="education"></a>
 ## Education

 `2017-`
 __PhD Student in Statistics__ Université catholique de Louvain.
-Thesis: <a href="https://www.antoinesoetewey.com/files/Thesis_abstract_EN.pdf" target="_blank">_Life and Health Actuarial Pricing: a Biostatistics Approach_</a> (supervisors: Prof. Catherine Legrand and Prof. Michel Denuit)
+Thesis: <a href="https://www.antoinesoetewey.com/files/Thesis_abstract_EN.pdf" target="_blank" rel="noopener">_Life and Health Actuarial Pricing: a Biostatistics Approach_</a> (supervisors: Prof. Catherine Legrand and Prof. Michel Denuit)

 `2015-16`
 __MSc in Econometrics and Operations Research, specialisation in Econometrics__ Maastricht University.
-Thesis: <a href="https://www.antoinesoetewey.com/files/SOETEWEY-ANTOINE-6083256-ECONOMETRICS-THESIS.pdf" target="_blank">_Combining Professional and Survey Forecasts for Macroeconomic Data_</a> (supervisor: Dr. Nalan Basturk) | ISBN: <a href="https://www.amazon.com/Combining-professional-survey-forecasts-macroeconomic/dp/3659660809/ref=sr_1_1?s=books&ie=UTF8&qid=1483904672&sr=1-1" target="_blank">978-3659660801</a>
+Thesis: <a href="https://www.antoinesoetewey.com/files/SOETEWEY-ANTOINE-6083256-ECONOMETRICS-THESIS.pdf" target="_blank" rel="noopener">_Combining Professional and Survey Forecasts for Macroeconomic Data_</a> (supervisor: Dr. Nalan Basturk) | ISBN: <a href="https://www.amazon.com/Combining-professional-survey-forecasts-macroeconomic/dp/3659660809/ref=sr_1_1?s=books&ie=UTF8&qid=1483904672&sr=1-1" target="_blank" rel="noopener">978-3659660801</a>

 `2013-15`
 __MSc in Economics__ Katholieke Universiteit Leuven.
-Thesis: <a href="https://www.antoinesoetewey.com/files/Thesis_Antoine_Soetewey_MSc_Eco.pdf" target="_blank">_Negativity Bias and Framing Effect in Charity Donations: a Field Experiment_</a> (supervisor: Prof. Dr. Jo Swinnen)
+Thesis: <a href="https://www.antoinesoetewey.com/files/Thesis_Antoine_Soetewey_MSc_Eco.pdf" target="_blank" rel="noopener">_Negativity Bias and Framing Effect in Charity Donations: a Field Experiment_</a> (supervisor: Prof. Dr. Jo Swinnen)

 `Aug 2014-Dec 14`
 __Extended Master in Economics, Faculty Exchange__ University of Illinois at Urbana-Champaign